Estimation of copulas via Maximum Mean Discrepancy

-\begin{Proposition} For any true parameter $\theta_0\in [-1,1]$, the estimator $\hat\theta_n$ given by~(\ref{RKHS_criterion}) is strongly consistent.
-When $\theta_0 \in (-1,1)$, $\sqrt{n}(\hat\theta_n -\theta_0)$ is asymptotically normal. \end{Proposition} The proof is deferred to Appendix~\ref{proof_AN_Gaussian_cop} and relies on Theorem~\ref{Th_AN}.
-In this proof, it is stated that the term $B$ that appears in the asymptotic variance of $\hat \theta_0$ has the closed-form expression
+\begin{Proposition} Assume that the true underlying copula is $C_{\theta_0}$ for some parameter $\theta_0\in (-1,1)$.
+Then, when $K\in \{K_U,K_G\}$ and $\gamma^2<2$, the estimator $\hat\theta_n$ given by~(\ref{RKHS_criterion}) is strongly consistent and $\sqrt{n}(\hat\theta_n -\theta_0)$ is asymptotically normal. \end{Proposition} The proof is deferred to Appendix C. For the sake of illustration, we will verify the conditions of validity of Theorem~\ref{Th_AN}, even if those of Theorem~\ref{Th_AN_bis} can be checked too.
+In this proof, it is stated that the term $B$ that appears in the asymptotic variance of $\hat \theta_0$ when $K=K_U$ has the closed-form expression

 \mds